Proposed second Scottish independence referendum: Labour Party

-Labour Party leader, Sir Keir Starmer, has vowed to block an independence referendum if he were to become Prime Minister following the next general election.
+Labour Party leader, Sir Keir Starmer, vowed to block an independence referendum as Prime Minister before the 2024 general election.

 Scottish Labour leader, Anas Sarwar, has stated his opposition to an independence referendum.
 Regarding a proposed referendum in October 2023, Sarwar said that the Scottish Government is "trying to drag Scotland back to the politics of the past instead of dealing with the challenges of the present".

 Liberal Democrats

-Liberal Democrats leader, Sir Ed Davey, when asked about a referendum said that "we can’t afford the division of a second independence referendum.
-We can’t afford to undermine the recovery".
+Liberal Democrats leader, Sir Ed Davey, when asked about a referendum said that "we can't afford the division of a second independence referendum.
+We can't afford to undermine the recovery".

 Scottish Liberal Democrats leader, Alex Cole-Hamilton, has stated his opposition to an independence referendum, and said it should continue to be refused if nationalists win a majority of voters at the next general election.

 Scotland in Union

-Scotland in Union Spokesperson, Pamela Nash, has stated her opposition to an independence referendum, saying that "Scotland deserves better than being thrown into a constitutional fight that most people don’t want."
+Scotland in Union Spokesperson, Pamela Nash, has stated her opposition to an independence referendum, saying that "Scotland deserves better than being thrown into a constitutional fight that most people don't want."